 - Horsham and Mid Sussex CCG and Crawley CCG

 - UK Renal Registry

-NHS England will use the emerging learning from the PAM Learning Set to develop practical toolkits to support the wider roll-out of patient activation measurement as part of the Supported Self Care programme.
+NHS England has been using the learning from the PAM Learning Set to develop practical toolkits to support the wider implementation of patient activation measurement as part of the Supported Self Care programme.

 The interim report follows on from an Early Findings report of the evaluation.
-The final evaluation report will be available in spring 2017.
+The final evaluation report will be available in summer 2017.

 In this blog post, Ollie Hart, a GP from Sheffield, explains how empowering patients to manage and shape their own health and healthcare is crucial if we are going to realise the Five Year Forward View vision of a more person-centred, personalised NHS.